-You can get the car in four trim levels: SE, Sport, Luxury and the range topping M Sport, which is marked out by more aggressive bumpers, side skirts and detailing, and comes with the excellent adaptive dampers as standard.
+You can get the car in three trim levels: SE, Sport and the range topping M Sport, which is marked out by more aggressive bumpers, side skirts and detailing, and comes with the excellent adaptive dampers as standard.

 Inside, the layout will be familiar to anyone who’s driven a 3 Series, with the same combination of an upmarket feel and a simple and smart layout.
+BMW added more chrome detailing and other enhanced materials.
 There are slender buttons for the air-con and audio system, as well as the excellent central infotainment screen, while the 4 Series also benefits from BMW’s revised touchpad iDrive controller which alloys you to write letters into the satellite navigation using your finger.

 Sat-nav, stereo and infotainment

 There 4 Series has options galore, one of which is the £1,990 Professional Media Pack with navigation that’s standard on M Sport cars.
 This may seem expensive but the huge screen has a fabulous display while the live traffic updates will help you avoid traffic jams.
 The latest update sees it gain a new tile-based menu screen that can be adapted by the individual user.
 It also gives you the full range of BMW ConnectedDrive services.

 A head-up display is also on the 4 Series options list as is the Digital Cockpit display with its TFT screen in place of the instrument cluster and numerous display options that adjust according to the driving mode selected.
 BMW also offers an inductive charging tray to wirelessly charge your smartphone.